Saalim-Adesina/strictly/README.md

-# strictly: A todo list + timer
+# strictly: a minimalist todo list and timer
 A simple application that makes it easier to track and time your To-Do lists.
+Please don't forget to support this project.
 (Also my first python project 😄)